ttrmw/ttrmw.co.uk/_posts/2015-02-08-i3_gaps_ubuntu.md

 The [o4dev gaps branch](https://github.com/o4dev/i3) of i3 provides a simple configuration option for gaps in i3.
 Sadly, unlike vanilla i3, there is no package in the Ubuntu sources for i3-gaps.

 ###Building i3-gaps in Ubuntu
 In order to build i3-gaps in Ubuntu, first clone the [repository](https://github.com/o4dev/i3).
+It is a good idea to clone this into /usr/local/src.

 At this point you can run:

 {% highlight sh %}
 $ make && sudo make install